Edgecumbe

-Edgecumbe (Pūtauaki) is a town in the Bay of Plenty Region of the North Island of New Zealand, 15 km to the west of Whakatāne and 8 km south of the Bay's coast.
+Edgecumbe is a town in the Bay of Plenty Region of the North Island of New Zealand, 15 km to the west of Whakatāne and 8 km south of the Bay's coast.

 It is the main service town for the agricultural region surrounding the plains of the Rangitaiki River, which flows through the town.

 State Highway 2 and the Tāneatua Branch railway line (disused) pass through the town.

 The Edgecumbe Dairy Factory, established in 1915, employs 358 people, roughly a fifth of Edgecumbe's total population.

+Etymology

+Edgecumbe was originally named Rangitaiki but the name was changed to avoid confusion with Rangitaiki near Taupo.
+The name of the town was taken from the nearby Mount Edgecumbe.

 History

-The town is named after the small village of Edgecumbe in Cornwall, United Kingdom, between Penryn and Helston.
-Edgecumbe was linked with Tauranga and Auckland by rail, with the opening of the East Coast Main Trunk Railway and Taneatua Express in 1928.

-In 1987, a large earthquake centred on Edgecumbe shook the Bay of Plenty, causing widespread damage and causing much of the population to leave Edgecumbe.
+In 1987 a large earthquake centred on Edgecumbe shook the Bay of Plenty, causing widespread damage and causing much of the population to leave Edgecumbe.

 In July 2004, May 2005 and April 2017, the town experienced heavy flooding that ruined many homes.
 In the 2005 flood, the river swelled to within 5 cm of breaching the flood banks that had been put in place seven years prior.